arrangabriel/IT1901-project-gr23/DesignDocumentation/userStories1.md

 # User stories

 In this file there is a collection og user stories.
-The purpose of the user stories is to give the developer insight in to which criterias the system must fulfill.
+The purpose of the user stories is to give the developer insight in to which criteria the system must fulfill.

 ## Exercise comments (us-1)
-As a person who loves exercise i want to register my exercise, so that I can see how I felt during earlier sessions.
+As a person who loves to exercise i want to register my workouts, so that I can see how I felt during my earlier workouts.

-The user need to be able to save comments about sessions.
-This will give the user better insight in earlier exercise sessions, and he/she can choose to save more information to a session than the application provide.
+The user needs to be able to save comments about workouts.
+This will give the user better insight in earlier exercise sessions, and they can choose to save more information to a session than the application provide.

 ![Scenario-us1](/DesignDocumentation/Scenario-us1.png)